DanielKrawisz/bmagent/README.md

   password.

-If everything appears to be working, it is recommended at this point to copy the sample bmd and bmclient configurations and update with your RPC and IMAP/SMTP username and password.
+If everything appears to be working, it is recommended at this point to copy the sample bmd and bmagent configurations and update with your RPC and IMAP/SMTP username and password.

 ```bash